 Realization of a Recycling-Oriented Society

-Reduction of Waste Generation
+Reduction of Total Waste Generation

 We are continuing activities to achieve our targets to reduce waste generated

 landfills through the promotion of recycling.

 Promoting PCB Treatment

-The disposal of PCB (polychlorinated biphenyl) waste is proceeding through
+The disposal of PCB (polychlorinated biphenyl) waste is proceeding

-completion targeted ahead of the national schedule.
+for completion ahead of the national schedule.